 Implant, radioactive: a small source or container of radioactive material placed in the body, either in or near a cancer.
 See brachytherapy.

-Intensity modulated radiation therapy (IMRT) (in-ten-si-tee MOD-you-late-ed): an advanced method of conformal radiation therapy in which the beams are aimed from many directions and the intensity (strength) of the beams is controlled by computers.
+Intensity modulated radiation therapy or IMRT (in-TEN-si-tee MOD-you-LATE-ed): an advanced method of conformal radiation therapy in which the beams are aimed from many directions and the intensity (strength) of the beams is controlled by computers.
 This allows more radiation to treat the tumor while reducing the radiation to healthy tissues.
 See conformal radiation therapy.

 Internal radiation: a type of therapy in which a radioactive substance is put into or close to the area needing treatment.
 Also called brachytherapy.

-Interstitial radiation (in-ter-STISH-uhl): a type of internal radiation in which a radioactive source (implant) is put right into the tissue (not in a body cavity)
+Interstitial radiation (IN-ter-STISH-uhl): a type of internal radiation in which a radioactive source (implant) is put right into the tissue (not in a body cavity).
+Compare to intracavitary radiation.

-Intracavitary radiation (in-truh-KAV-it-err-ee): a type of internal radiation in which a radioactive source (implant) is placed in a body cavity, such as the vagina, as opposed to right into a tumor.
+Intracavitary radiation (IN-truh-KAV-uh-tair-ee): a type of internal radiation in which a radioactive source (implant) is placed in a body cavity, such as the vagina or rectum, as opposed to right into a tumor.
 Compare to interstitial radiation.

-Linear accelerator (lin-ee-uhr ak-SELL-er-a-ter): a machine that creates high-energy radiation to treat cancers using electricity to form a beam of fast-moving subatomic particles called photons (foe-tahns).
-Also called mega-voltage (MeV) linear accelerator or a linac.
+Linear accelerator (LIN-ee-uhr ak-SELL-er-A-ter): a machine that creates high-energy radiation to treat cancers with a beam of subatomic particles called photons (FOE-tahns).
+Also called a linac.

-Medical oncologist (med-ih-kull on-kahl-uh-jist): a doctor who is specially trained in the diagnosis and treatment of cancer and who specializes in the use of chemotherapy and other drugs to treat cancer
+Medical oncologist (MED-ih-kull on-KAHL-uh-jist): a doctor who is specially trained in the diagnosis and treatment of cancer and specializes in the use of chemotherapy and other drugs to treat cancer

-Metastasis (meh-tas-tuh-sis): the spread of cancer cells to distant areas of the body by way of the lymph system or bloodstream.
+Metastasis (meh-TAS-tuh-sis): the spread of cancer cells to distant parts of the body by way of the lymph system or bloodstream.
 Also used to describe the area to which cancer has spread.
-The plural is metastases.
+The plural is metastases (meh-TAS-tuh-sees).

-Oncologist (on-kahl-uh-jist): a doctor who specializes in caring for people who have cancer
+Oncologist (on-KAHL-uh-jist): a doctor who specializes in caring for people with cancer

 Physical therapist: a health professional who helps people use exercises and other methods to restore or maintain body strength, mobility, and function